awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.CrossRegion.md

 The following steps show the general process for promoting a Read Replica to a DB cluster:

 1. Stop any transactions from being written to the Read Replica source DB cluster, and then wait for all updates to be made to the Read Replica\.
 Database updates occur on the Read Replica after they have occurred on the source DB cluster, and this replication lag can vary significantly\.
-Use the [Replica Lag](http://aws.amazon.com/rds/faqs/#105) metric to determine when all updates have been made to the Read Replica\.
+Use the `ReplicaLag` metric to determine when all updates have been made to the Read Replica\.
+The `ReplicaLag` metric records the amount of time a Read Replica DB instance lags behind the source DB instance\.
+When the `ReplicaLag` metric reaches `0`, the Read Replica has caught up to the source DB instance\.

 1. Promote the Read Replica by using the **Promote read replica** option on the Amazon RDS console, the AWS CLI command [https://docs.aws.amazon.com/cli/latest/reference/rds/promote-read-replica-db-cluster.html](https://docs.aws.amazon.com/cli/latest/reference/rds/promote-read-replica-db-cluster.html), or the [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_PromoteReadReplicaDBCluster.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_PromoteReadReplicaDBCluster.html) Amazon RDS API operation\.